pvrose/zzatools/readme.txt

 To generate documentation:

-make userguide
+make documents

 To install the application and any necessary data

 make install

-Data for the application will be installed in /etc/FLTK/GM3ZZA/ZZALOG.
+Data for the application will be installed in /etc/fltk/GM3ZZA/ZZALOG.